cheeriojs/cheerio/Readme.md

-`selector` searches within the `context` scope which searches within the `root` scope. `selector` and `context` can be a string expression, DOM Element, array of DOM elements, or cheerio object. `root` is typically the HTML document string.
+`selector` searches within the `context` scope which searches within the `root` scope. `selector` and `context` can be a string expression, DOM Element, array of DOM elements, or cheerio object. `root`, if provided, is typically the HTML document string.

 This selector method is the starting point for traversing and manipulating the document.
-Like jQuery, it's the primary method for selecting elements in the document.
+Like in jQuery, it's the primary method for selecting elements in the document.

 ```js